yosukekatada/msan622/final-project/README.md

 In this part, most of interactivity is associated with modeling.
 For example, you can select which independent variables are included in the modeling.
 In terms of data visualization, you can select either coefficients or p value for sort key and choose sort order.

 ![IMAGE](img/logisticreg_ui.png)

+If you clicked a tab called "Standardized Coefficients", you can see the following image.
 ![IMAGE](img/logisticreg_ui2.png)

 #### ROI Simulation ####